wssc555/dhtcrawler2/README.md

 ## dhtcrawler2

 dhtcrawler is a DHT crawler written in erlang.
 It can join a DHT network and crawl many P2P torrents.
-The program save all torrent info into database and provide an http interface to search a torrent by a keyword.
+The program saves all torrent info into database and provide an http interface to search a torrent by a keyword.

 ![screenshot](https://raw.github.com/kevinlynx/dhtcrawler/master/screenshot.png)

 dhtcrawler2 is an extended version to [dhtcrawler](https://github.com/kevinlynx/dhtcrawler).
-It has improved a lot on crawling speed, and much more stable.
+It has improved a lot on crawling speed, and is much more stable.

-This git branch maintain pre-compiled erlang files to start dhtcrawler2 directly.
+This git branch maintains pre-compiled erlang files to start dhtcrawler2 directly.
 So you don't need to compile it yourself, just download it and run it to collect torrents and search a torrent by a keyword.

 Enjoy it!